AhmedBHameed/perspective-challange/README.md

 # Conclusion

-_So while searching for some discussion about testing Bull.js, I found `nust.js` is already support `@nust-bull` library.
+_So while searching for some discussion about testing Bull.js, I found `nest.js` is already support `@nest-bull` library.
 It might be easier with unit test but there is no time to fallback from express.
-Another reason is that i did not use `nuxt.js` so that would be extra time and complexity to thing about.
+Another reason is that i did not use `nest.js` so that would be extra time and complexity to think about.
 However, I'm also happy to wreck the test using express.js_